 Attendance: Aside from ensuring course participation in the first week of each semester, attendance will not be checked for this course.
-However, students who fail to complete a total of three (3) assignments (quizzes, discussions or essays) will be withdrawn with a grade of 'F' or 'U'/'X'.
+However, students who fail to complete a total of three (3) assignments (quizzes, discussions or essays) will be withdrawn with a grade of 'F' or 'U'/'X'

 Dishonesty: Cheating and/or plagiarism will not be tolerated!
 Either may result in failure of the course.
 Violators may be removed from South Plains College.
-Assisting another to cheat or plagiarize may also result in failure.
-While this course is conducted over Blackboard/internet, it is not a group effort.
+Assisting another to cheat or plagiarize may also result in course failure.
+While this course is conducted over

+Blackboard/internet, it is not a group effort.
 Honesty and integrity are expected at all times.
 A plagiarism tab with further explanation may be found at the opening menu (left side of screen) of this course.

-Foundation Skills: This course will attempt to accomplish the following academic skills: Basic Skills: Reading (F-1), Writing (F-2) Thinking Skills: Creative Thinking (F-7), Decision Making (F-8), Problem Solving (F-9)Knowing How to Learn (F-11), and Reasoning (F-12) Personal Qualities: Responsibility (F-13), Self-Esteem (F-14), Self-
+Foundation Skills: This course will attempt to accomplish the following academic skills:

+Basic Skills: Reading (F-1), Writing (F-2)

+Thinking Skills: Creative Thinking (F-7), Decision Making (F-8), Problem Solving (F-9),

+Knowing How to Learn (F-11), Reasoning (F-12)

-Management (F-16), and Integrity/Honesty (F-17)
+Personal Qualities: Responsibility (F-16), Self-Esteem (F-14), Self-Management (F-16), Integrity/Honesty (F-17)

-Student Support: If you are having problems with Blackboard, please contact Brooke Walker at (806) 716-2180, or Student Support at: blackboard@southplainscollege.edu
+Student Support: If you are having any problems with Blackboard, please contact Brooke Walker at (806) 716-2180 or at: blackboard@southplainscollege.edu

-Pop-up Blockers: Students are urged to disable all pop-up blockers, as these can interfere with the taking of the chapter quizzes.
-This problem has been most pronounced with laptops, but has also occurred with desktop PC's.
+Pop-up Blockers: Students are encouraged to disable all pop-up blockers, as these can interfere with the taking of the chapter quizzes.
+This problem seems to be more pronounced with laptop use, but has also occurred with desktop PC's.

-Statement of Nondiscrimination: It is the policy of this instructor not to discriminate on the basis of age, color, disability, ethnicity, gender, national origin, race, religion, sexual orientation or veteran status, particularly veterans of the Vietnam era.
+Statement of Nondiscrimination: It is the policy of this instructor not to discriminate on the basis of age, color, disability, ethnicity, gender, national origin, race, religion, sexual orientation, or veteran status, particularly veterans of the Vietnam era.
 In addition to complying with federal and state equal opportunity laws and regulations and/or resolutions of professional organizations in education and psychology, my diversity policy declares harassment based on individual differences to be inconsistent with my instructional mission and educational goals.

 ADA Statement: Students with disabilities, including but not limited to physical, psychiatric, or learning disabilities, who wish to request accommodations in this class should notify the Disability Services Office early in the semester so that the appropriate arrangements may be made.
 In accordance with federal law, a student requesting accommodations must provide acceptable documentation of his/her disability to the Disability Services Office.
-For more information, call or visit the Disability Services Office through the Guidance and Counseling Centers at Reese Center (Building 8) 716-4675, or Levelland (Student Services Building) 7162577.
+For more information, call or visit the Disability Services Office through the Guidance and Counseling Centers at Reese Center (Building 8) 716-4675, or Levelland (Student Services Building) 716-2577.